DataDog/documentation/content/en/real_user_monitoring/guide/mobile-sdk-deprecation-policy.md

 ## Minimum Support Duration
 To ensure a reasonable timeframe for migrations and allow for planning, we guarantee a minimum support duration for each major version.
 This means that every major version released will be fully supported for at least 6 months from its GA release.

-During this support period, we will continue to provide new features and bug fixes, in addition to addressing critical issues.
+During this support period, we continue to provide new features and bug fixes, in addition to addressing critical issues.

 ## Further Reading